From Russia With Love was the second Bond film, with Sean Connery as the dapper spy dashing through several countries to avoid being assassinated.

 From Russia With Love was the first Bond film to feature a new component that would become a staple of the series; It presented the first pre-title sequence as we see the apparent death of Bond.

-It also offered the first appearance of Desmond Llewellyn as Q. Actually, he’s unnamed in this film and is only called the “equipment officer from Q Branch”, though the credits refer to him as Major Boothroyd.
+It also offered the first appearance of Desmond Llewellyn as Q, although he is only called the “equipment officer from Q Branch”, though the credits refer to him as Major Boothroyd.

 Pedro Armendariz (who played Kerim Bey) was dying as he filmed From Russia With Love.
 The actor became seriously ill during the shoot and would be dead before its release.